-Receivables - Rates & Associated
+Receivables - Rates & Associated charges (including legals & penalties for late payment)

+Carrying amount: approximates fair value due to the short term to maturity.
 Accounting Policy: initially recognised at fair value and subsequently measured at amortised cost.
-An impairment provision is recognised us
+An impairment provision is recognised using the expected credit loss method.

-Terms & conditions: Secured over the subject land, arrears attract interest of j% (2020: k%) Although Council is not materially exposed to any individual debtor, credit risk exposure is concentrated within the Council's boundaries in the State.
+Terms & conditions: Secured over the subject land, arrears attract interest of j% (2020: k%) Although Council is not materially exposed to any individual debtor, credit risk exposure is concentrated within the Council's boundaries in the State